seliverstov/nexus-4-navfix/README.md

 ## Android 5.1

-Resource file format was a little bit changed in Android 5.1 and **this script is not functional anymore for 5.1+ images**.
-Despite the fact I made update for LMY47O (5.1) stock image.
+Resource file format was a little bit changed in Android 5.1 and **this SCPIRT is not functional anymore for 5.1+ images**.
+Despite the fact I've completed UPDATE for LMY47O (5.1) stock image (yes, you CAN flash UPDATE.zip if you run official 5.1 Nexus image).
 I hope to pass code review for persistent patch and this sh*t will remain as history.

+Update for 5.1 in prebuils/releases section uses another approach to fix this problem and irrelevant with patching manual.
+If you have any 5.1 image differ from Google's one, I'm sorry there is no easy solution for you.
+I've posted [Patch](https://android-review.googlesource.com/#/c/147266) into AOSP and awaiting response from maintainers.
+I can't really predict outcome of this review but upon success it will cover the problem for all users aofter OTA update (obviously after merging the patch by Google).

 ## Prebuilts ##